curl/everything-curl/usingcurl-verbose.md

 There are times when `-v` is not enough.
 In particular when you want to store the complete stream, including the actual transfered data.

+For situations when curl does encrypted file transfers with protocols such as HTTPS, FTPS or SFTP, other network monitoring tools (like Wireshark or tcpdump) won't be able to do this job as easily for you.

 For this, curl offers two other options that you use instead of `-v`.

 `--trace [filename]` will save a full trace in the given file name.
 You can